 Submit any materials that show that you have widely advertised your application.
 This can include email receipts, screenshots of the app on a app store, or URLs to app listings.
 Also submit any materials necessary to show that people outside of this class and the university have started using your application as a direct result of your launch.
 Since this will differ between groups, we will leave up to you to decide what exactly is necessary to be submitted.
 The only requirement is to provide sufficient proof to show that you have launched your app to the public and that people have started using it.

 Record a 1-minute video that includes the motivation behind your app (needfinding/brainstorming) and the main feature or “secret sauce” in your app.

 Think of this video as a mixture of advertising and showing off all the hard work you have put into your application.
-Here is a great example of a video, and here are the top 10 videos from past years.
+Here is a great example from IxD winter 2017, and here is another great example also from IxD winter 2017.
 Exercise your creativity as much as possible!
 Try to plan out your video before actually taking any footage.
 Storyboards are great tool to use here.
 This video will not be used as part of your final presentation slides, but should instead complement your poster session as well as serve as a way for you to remember your hard work in years to come.
 Upload these videos to YouTube.